 Visitors are generally escorted around the park in a safari-style vehicle to view the free-ranging animals wandering throughout Calauit Park.
 There are additional opportunities to feed the giraffes and deer and porcupines.
-For more on this specific attraction, our friends over at The Poor Traveler have done a great write up on their experience.
+You must book a tour in order to visit Calauit Wildlife Park.

 Swim with Dugong, the mermaids of the sea

 The Dugong, once believed to be mermaids, are herbivore mammals residing in warm coastal waters from the western Pacific Ocean to the eastern coast of Africa.
 Often referred to as sea cows, these gentle creatures bare a strong resemblance to their pleasantly plump cousin, the manatee.
 Unfortunately, fishing-related fatalities, habitat degradation, and hunting have led the species into extreme vulnerability.

 Some organizations have begun conservation efforts to stem the rapid decline of the species.
 The Dugong was in fact the first marine mammal to be protected in the Philippines, where they can still be found swimming around the waters of Northern Busuanga.